Simplex path integral and simplex renormalization group for high-order interactions: Un-decomposable high-order interactions

-Please see Fig. \ref{G1}(e) for the instances of the high-order path Laplacian.
-In the case with $n=1$, Eqs. (\ref{EQ6}-\ref{EQ7}) reduce to the classic degree vector and adjacency matrix, respectively (i.e., we have $\mathbf{P}^{\left(1\right)}=\mathbf{D}^{\left(1\right)}$ and $\mathbf{B}^{\left(1\right)}=\mathbf{A}$).
+The construction process of the high-order path Laplacian $\mathbf{L}_{H}^{\left(n\right)}$ is elaborated in Appendix \ref{ASec2}.
+Please see Fig. \ref{G1}(e) for several instances of the high-order path Laplacian.
+In a special case with $n=1$, Eqs. (\ref{EQ6}-\ref{EQ7}) reduce to the classic degree vector and adjacency matrix, respectively (i.e., we have $\mathbf{P}^{\left(1\right)}=\mathbf{D}^{\left(1\right)}$ and $\mathbf{B}^{\left(1\right)}=\mathbf{A}$).
 Therefore, Eq. (\ref{EQ5}) denotes the classic Laplacian when interactions are pairwise.
+In most general cases with $n>1$, the $n$-order interactions formed by sequential participation are not equivalent to those caused by simultaneous participation (see Appendix \ref{ASec2} for details).